projectelyos00/cdng-exm/README.md

-# Coding Exam
+# Payment System Coding Challenge
-Coding exam for the position of a Junior integration Developer.

-# Prerequisites
+## Prerequisites
  * Any Browser
+ * Visual Studio 2019

-# How to run the code.
+## How to run the code.
-1. Run the program "web-app.sln"
+1. Run the file "web-app.sln"
 2. Restore nugget
 3. Run the program.